kilean20/ML_blog/GP4Optim/GP4Optim.md

 ### Literature comparing NN and GP

 A [literature](https://doi.org/10.1063/1.5003074) compares NN and GP on a regression problem (fitting potential energy surface).
-GP resulted better accuracy as stated in the folllowing abstract:
+GP resulted in better accuracy as stated in the following abstract:

 <p align="center">
   <kbd>